webhintio/hint/packages/rule-http-compression/README.md

 take more time.
-So, when provided, `mod_brotli` may be used to compress dynamic resources (especially if set to use lower compression quality levels), but for static resources it's indicated to compress them as part of the build process and just configure Apache to serve those pre-compressed resources whenever Brotli compression is requested over HTTPS.
+So, when provided, `mod_brotli` may be used to compress dynamic resources (especially if set to use lower compression quality levels), but for static resources it's indicated to compress them as part of the build process and configure Apache to serve those pre-compressed resources whenever Brotli compression is requested over HTTPS.